Virus concerns change geography bee rules to dismay of eager Boardman contender

-BOARDMAN, Ohio (WKBN) – The National Geographic State GeoBee is caught in the middle of the COVID-19 situation.
+BOARDMAN, Ohio (WYTV) – The National Geographic State GeoBee is caught in the middle of the COVID-19 situation.

 The Ohio competition is held every year in Columbus, but the rules have been changed this year due to the health risk.